rlugojr/sample-apps/apcera-job-scaler/README.md

 5. Add the [required policy](#requiredpolicy) to your cluster.
 Change the namespaces (`/sandbox/admin` in the example below) to match the one where you deployed the `apcera-job-scaler` and `example-go` apps:

-        // Permit token to be issued to job-scaler app on job::/sandbox/admin::apcera-job-scaler {
+        on job::/sandbox/admin::apcera-job-scaler {
             {permit issue}
         }

-        // Permit job-scaler app to read and update the target app's FQN on job::/sandbox/admin::example-go {
+        on job::/sandbox/admin::example-go {
             if (auth_server@apcera.me->name == "job::/sandbox/admin::apcera-job-scaler") {
                 permit read, update
             }
         }

-5. Start the auto-scaler application.
-Note that the auto-scaler logs its configuration settings to STDOUT:

-        apc app start apcera-job-scaler

-        Starting job... done
-        Waiting for the job to start...
-        [stderr][63c17f0a] 2016/12/19 22:57:06 Enabling job::/sandbox/admin::example-go for auto scaling
-        [stdout][63c17f0a] Scaling Job Config set...
-        [stdout][63c17f0a] FQN:  job::/sandbox/admin::example-go
-        [stdout][63c17f0a] Scaling Frequency:  30s
-        [stdout][63c17f0a] Lower CPU limit:  20
-        [stdout][63c17f0a] Upper CPU limit:  80
-        [stdout][63c17f0a] Minimum Instance limit:  1
-        [stdout][63c17f0a] Maximum Instance limit:  20
-        [stdout][63c17f0a] No. of Instances to be added/removed when scaling behavior triggered:  1 Success!

 6. View the auto-scaler logs using APC or the Web Console: